MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssessionplaybackcontrols_ispreviousenabled.md

 Whether the session currently supports the previous command.

 ## -property-value
-true if previous is supported; otherwise, false.
+True if previous is supported; otherwise, false.

 ## -remarks